BotScutters/NLPurveyor-of-Cocktails/reports/SpeakEasy Proposal.md

 ### User Interface

 The baseline interface I'd like to built is a flask app with a text box for input.
 A user can enter whatever input they desire into the text box and the model will generate an output to match.
-For my MVP, I'll have the model select an existing that most nearly matches the request, but as an extension I would like to add the ability for the model to interpolate between recipes and invent new cocktails for each request.
+For my MVP, I'll have the model select an existing cocktail that most nearly matches the request, but as an extension I would like to add the ability for the model to interpolate between recipes and invent new cocktails for each request.

 To guide the user's choices, I will offer some suggestions on the page of types of inputs that may yield better results.